apecloud/kubeblocks/docs/user_docs/cli/kbcli_clusterversion_set-default.md

 title: kbcli clusterversion set-default
 ---

-Set the clusterversion to the default cluster clusterversion for its clusterdefinition.
+Set the clusterversion to the default clusterversion for its clusterdefinition.

 ```
 kbcli clusterversion set-default NAME [flags]